upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 ## Supported databases

-See the [adapters](/db.v3/adapters) for the complete list of supported adapters.
+To see the complete list of supported adapters, click [here](/db.v3/adapters).

 ## Basic usage